jraleman/cv/index.md

 > - Optimized app performance by reducing load times by 40%, boosting user retention rates by 30%.

-> - Resolved over 30 bugs and issues, decreasing crash rates by 35% and improving app store rating from 2.7 to 4.1 stars.

 > - Implemented automated testing, increasing code coverage by 50% and reducing post-release bugs by 25%.

 > - Collaborated with a team of 3 developers to release an app update that was downloaded by over 100 users in the first week.

+> - Integrated RealmDB for robust offline data storage and synchronization, ensuring reliable performance in varied network conditions.

+> - Leveraged Android and Java to build and maintain native modules, enhancing performance-critical features and optimizing device-specific integrations.

+> - Resolved over 30 bugs and issues, decreasing crash rates by 35% and improving app store rating from 2.7 to 4.1 stars.

 ### Web and App Developer {#ubicate_2015}